delta-io/delta/CONTRIBUTING.md

 # Communication
 Before starting work on a major feature, please reach out to us via GitHub, Slack, email, etc. We will make sure no one else is already working on it and ask you to open a GitHub issue.
-A "major feature" is defined as any change that is > 100 LOC altered (not including tests), or changes any user-facing behavior.
+A "major feature" is defined as any change that is > 100 LOC altered (not including tests) or changes any user-facing behavior.
-We will use the GitHub issue to discuss the feature and come to agreement.
+We will use the GitHub issue to discuss the feature and come to an agreement.
-This is to prevent your time being wasted, as well as ours.
+This is to prevent your time from being wasted, as well as ours.
-The GitHub review process for major features is also important so that organizations with commit access can come to agreement on design.
+The GitHub review process for major features is also important so that organizations with commit access can come to an agreement on the design.
-If it is appropriate to write a design document, the document must be hosted either in the GitHub tracking issue, or linked to from the issue and hosted in a world-readable location.
+If it is appropriate to write a design document, the document must be hosted either in the GitHub tracking issue or linked to from the issue and hosted in a world-readable location.
 Specifically, if the goal is to add a new extension, please read the extension policy.
 Small patches and bug fixes don't need prior communication.